Thijzer/HtmlBuilder/README.md

 This is a Minimal Html Element Collection Bundle.

-This builds the most common required generated items like
+This will eventually build the most common required generated items like

 - nav menu
 - sub menu